-- a) Students may charge up to five dollars reimbursable meals (that are available to all students), and will not be permitted to exceed that this limit until the outstanding charges are paid in full; - b) If a student's prepaid meal card or account has been exhausted, he or she will be given a grace period where no more than five reimbursable meals (that are available to all students) may be charged, to allow time for the meal card or account to be replenished. - c)b) The only item(s) permitted to be charged are a complete meal or milk.
-A la carte items such as snacks or ice cream may not be charged; - d)e) The District's point-of-sale system will track all charges and payments; - e)d) Once the charge limit has been reached, and iIf the a student comes to school without a lunch, and has exceeded the maximum reimbursable-meal limit, the District may provide a sandwich, fruit and milkreimbursable meal (that is available to all students)-will be provided to the student so that he or she does not go hungry that day; - f)e) If, after exceeding the allowable meal charge limit, a student continues to come to school without a meal.
-As appropriate, District administration may contact Social Services to report a student's consistent failure to arrive at school with a meal.
+- a) Students may charge up to five reimbursable meals (that are available to all students), and will not be permitted to exceed this limit until the outstanding charges are paid in full; - b) If a student's prepaid meal card or account has been exhausted, he or she will be given a grace period where no more than five reimbursable meals (that are available to all students) may be charged, to allow time for the meal card or account to be replenished. - c) The only item(s) permitted to be charged are a complete meal.
+A la carte items such as snacks or ice cream may not be charged; - d) The District's point-of-sale system will track all charges and payments; - e) If a student comes to school without a lunch, and has exceeded the maximum reimbursable-meal limit, the District may provide a reimbursable meal (that is available to all students) so that he or she does not go hungry that day; - f) As appropriate, District administration may contact Social Services to report a student's consistent failure to arrive at school with a meal.

-Unpaid meal charges will be addressed directly with the child's student's parent or guardian who is responsible for providing funds for meal purchases; discreet notifications of low, exhausted, or deficit balances will be sent at appropriate intervals during the school year.
+Unpaid meal charges will be addressed directly with the student's parent or guardian who is responsible for providing funds for meal purchases; discreet notifications of low, exhausted, or deficit balances will be sent at appropriate intervals during the school year.
 The notification may include a repayment schedule, but will not charge any interest or fees related to meals charged during the grace period.
 District administration will further consider the benefits of attempted collections and the costs that would be expended in collection attempts.